|Country:||Czech Replublic (CZH)|

 Amethyst hops are available to be purchased from multiple suppliers.
 We've conveniently linked to the most popular hop suppliers as well as Amazon.com.
 Every supplier may have different prices, harvest years and amounts available for purchase.

-Origin of Amethyst Hops
+Origin and Geneology of the Amethyst Hop

 Amethyst is a derivative of Saaz.